jerhon/honlsoft-v2/blog/2022/2022-06-17-kubernetes-checking-pod-health.md

 Be it networking issues, a software bug, or unrelated 3rd party dependencies.
 Being able to react to these failures and ensure the appropriate action occurs is critical to maintaining an overall healthy software system.

-Kubernetes has probes to inspect a Pod to ensure it is up, running, and healthy.
+Kubernetes has probes to inspect a pod to ensure it is up, running, and healthy.
 Depending on the type of probe, it may stop directing traffic to the pod or terminate the pod.

 There are three main probes on the Pods: